 5.1.5 Variables, objects, and their values

 Python variables (names) are not like variables in most other languages ‐ they are dynamically referenced to objects.
+Python creates each variable when it is first assigned.
+In fact, assignment is the only way to bring a variable into existence.
+Python only checks whether a variable already exists when it is encountered in a statement that attempts to access its value.
+It was intentionally part of the Python language design to resolve names at runtime when they are used.
+At run-time, an exception UnboundLocalError is raised when an attempt is made to read a local variable before it is assigned, and NameError if the variable has not been assigned.

 Python allows optional explicit type declarations to be added to variables, function parameters and return values.
 The Python language itself does not enforce these annotations but they can be used by third-party type checkers, as well as IDEs.
 Any Python variable can be reassigned to objects of different types at different times.

-Python creates each variable when it is first assigned.
-In fact, assignment is the only way to bring a variable into existence.
 Function parameters are implicitly assigned by the interpreter when the function is called.
 All values in a Python program are accessed through a variable reference which points to a memory location which is always an object (for example, number, string, list, and so on).
 A variable is said to be bound to an object when it is assigned to that object.
 A variable can be rebound to another object which can be of any type.
 For example:

 a = 'alpha' # assignment to a string